-This is a project course with enrollment limited to keep a design studio atmosphere.
-We will explore different ways of broadening the bandwidth of interaction between people and digital information through Tangible Interfaces and Radical Atoms that help people representing, interacting and collaborating using the full range of human senses and skills.
-We will pursue the interfaces that are not only practical, but also aesthetically pleasing and engaging.
+This HCI (Human-Computer Interactions) course will explore the design space of Tangible User Interfaces that give dynamic physical form to digital information and computation.
+Our goal is to broaden the bandwidth of interaction between people and digital information, through the invention of new digital/physical materials that help us to design, communicate, and express using the full range of human senses and skills.
+We will pursue interfaces that are not only practical, but also aesthetic and inspiring.

 In 1997, we presented our vision of “Tangible Bits” at the CHI ’97 conference.
 We proposed the concept of Tangible User Interface (TUI) that is based on physical embodiment of digital information & computation, in order to go beyond the current dominant paradigm of “Painted Bits” or Graphical User Interface (GUI).
 Humans have evolved a heightened ability to sense and manipulate the physical world, yet the GUI based on intangible pixels takes little advantage of this capacity.
 The TUI builds upon our dexterity by embodying digital information in physical space.
 TUIs expand the affordances of physical objects, surfaces, and spaces so they can support direct engagement with the digital world.